 Overview

-Forest maintenance costs are high and far from reaching an economic sustainability for the public and private owners: public funds and revenues generated by the traditional wood value chains are no longer sufficient and the attraction of additional resources is needed.
+As a result, forest maintenance costs are high and often cannot generate a sufficient economic income for the public and private owners: public funds and the revenues from the traditional wood value chains are no longer sufficient and the attraction of additional resources becomes an evident need.

 Forest EcoValue proposes sustainable business models for forest maintenance, based on regional circular, green and bio value chains (energy, construction, chemistry/pharma, food, recreation).
-It will involve the public and private sectors, as well as citizens, to test market frameworks and payment schemes for forest ecosystem services, thus contributing to the creation of green businesses and job opportunities in the Alpine region and to restore healthy forests.
+It will involve the public and private sectors, as well as citizens, to test market frameworks and payment schemes for forest ecosystem services, thus contributing to the creation of green businesses and job opportunities in the Alpine region and to restore forest health.

 Factsheet